Payment of Bonus Act

 Applicability of the Act

-The Payment of Bonus Act implements to the following entities are listed below:
+The Payment of Bonus Act implements to the establishments which fall under any of the below listed:

-- It applies to any factory or establishment containing twenty or more workers employed on any day during the year.
+- It applies to any factory or establishment which had twenty or more workers employed on any day during the year.

 - The act does not apply to the non-profit making organisations.